 Intangible assets are comprised of patents with estimated useful lives between approximately 1 to 13 years.
 Once placed in service, the Company amortizes the costs of intangible assets over their estimated useful lives on a straight-line basis.
+During the years ended December 31, 2016 and 2015, respectively, the Company capitalized a total of \$6,450,000 and \$252,946 in patent acquisition costs.
 Costs incurred to acquire patents, including legal costs, are also capitalized as long-lived assets and amortized on a straight-line basis with the associated patent.
 Amortization of patents is included as an operating expense as reflected in the accompanying consolidated statements of operations.
 The Company assesses fair market value for any impairment to the carrying values.
-Management concluded that there was impairment to the carrying value in the amount of \$5,793,409 for the year ended December 31, 2015 and no impairment for the year ended December 31, 2014.
+Management concluded that there was an impairment to the carrying value in the amount of \$11,958,882 for the year ended December 31, 2016 compared to an impairment to the carrying value in the amount of \$5,793,409 for the year ended December 31, 2015.
+The Company determined the fair value using a Level 3 fair value category of unobservable inputs and concluded that the fair value on these intangibles was zero.

-Amortization and depreciation expense for the years ended December 31, 2015 and 2014 was \$10,825,164 and \$5,528,280, respectively.
+Amortization expense for the years ended December 31, 2016 and 2015 was \$7,453,004 and \$10,825,164, respectively.
 Future amortization of current intangible assets, net is as follows: